harbour/core/CONTRIBUTING.md

     by hbmk2.
 IOW start simple and don't be overbusy with *fine-tuning* your configuration.
 If you need to, the problem is most probably elsewhere.
-It's also good idea to try with latest Harbour revision or Harbour's mainstream branch first.
+It's also good idea to try with latest Harbour revision or Harbour's mainline branch first.
 12. If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
 Do not use xhb contrib library, or any 3rd party Harbour libraries.
 The example shall reproduce